elastic/apm-nodejs-http-client/README.md

-  The `lambdaEnd: true` tells the Client to (a) mark the lambda as inactive so a subsequent intake request is not started until the next invocation, and (b) signal the Elastic AWS Lambda Extension the this invocation is done.
+  The `lambdaEnd: true` tells the Client to (a) mark the lambda as inactive so a subsequent intake request is not started until the next invocation, and (b) signal the Elastic AWS Lambda Extension that this invocation is done.
   The user's Lambda handler should not finish until `cb` is called.
 This ensures that the extension receives tracing data and the end signal before the Lambda Runtime freezes the VM.